TFL4N/LSystems-Chaos-Fractals/README.md

 + Add blurb in color selector "Click to apply color" above preview panel
 + Maybe allow other color palettes over than LAB
 + Allow user to color map (currently hardcoded)
++ Add reordering to color gradient picker
 + Double check animations are working correctly
++ LSystem renderer creates some artifacts near the origin
++ Video capture is doing too work on the main thread for some reason (non responsive)

 # References
 * Some of the examples and formulas were found on [Paul Bourke's website](https://paulbourke.net/fractals/), which contains an extensive collections of everything self-similar and fractal.